NativeScript/nativescript-angular-guide/src/chapters/chapter7.md

 Although you’re welcome to use Groceries as the basis of your own app, if you want to start a new app from scratch, the NativeScript CLI provides a number of built-in starting points.
 For example, you can start a new “hello world” app by running the `tns create` command:

 ```
-tns create my-app-name --template https://github.com/NativeScript/template-hello-world-ng
+tns create my-app-name --template tns-template-hello-world-ng
 ```

-If you want to start from a slightly more complete starting point, the `tns create` command also has a `--template` option that lets you start from a variety of pre-built templates.
+If you want to start from a slightly more complete starting point, the `tns create` command also has additional values you can use with the `--template` option.
 For instance, the following command creates a NativeScript project with tab navigation already setup:

 ```
 tns create MyNextGreatApp --template tns-template-tab-navigation